 You won’t even miss the tortilla when you put your breakfast burrito in a bowl.
 This quick meal is packed with protein, fiber and fabulous flavor with black beans, avocado, eggs, cheese and salsa.
 You will have this recipe on the table in under 15 minutes!
 Try this easy recipe on your next outdoor adventure!

 Don’t you just love camp meals that are quick to prep?
-This breakfast scramble only takes about 10 minutes to gather the ingredients and get them into the pot.
+This easy breakfast scramble only takes about 10 minutes to gather the ingredients and get them into the pot.
 Spinach is a surprise ingredient in this satisfying recipe that also includes a bit of bacon, onion, tomato and cheddar along with the eggs.
 This is one of my favorite camping meals for two when my husband and I are on our own camping adventure but it can easily scale up for larger groups.

 How do you blend carrot cake and oatmeal for breakfast?
 It’s easy!
 Just add some spices, shredded carrots and raisins to your steel-cut oats then top with a delectable “frosting” made from honey, plain yogurt, a few walnuts and shredded coconut.

 We love making unexpected foods while we’re camping in the great outdoors.
 These breakfast nachos fall into that category.
 They are more of a brunch with the breakfast part coming from scrambled eggs and the lunch part coming from tortilla chips (make sure you use gluten free), black beans, cheese, tomatoes, cilantro, avocado and sour cream.

 You don’t have to be and adult male to enjoy this Mountain Man Breakfast!
 We put a twist on this classic dish by making our version meatier and moister with a slightly spicy touch of the southwest.
 We use hot breakfast sausage, green chilies and a few drops of our favorite hot sauce then add some eggs, onion, garlic, green onions, hash brown potatoes and sour cream to finish it off nicely.